|Sep 22, 2018|

 (Sup.
 Luce expressed similar concerns

 at the Mar 10, 2015 joint BOS/PC meeting and it probably cost him his re-election.
-Let's hope that three more years of winery and visitation slot approvals and community pushback have altered some perceptions.)
+Let's hope that three more years of winery and visitation slot approvals and community pushback, and knowledge of the real dangers of tourism development in fire-prone hills, have altered some perceptions.)

 Each of the other Supes had their own preferences or disinterests about the 7 point list.
 Sups.
 Pedroza and Gregory were all about prohibiting custom crush in remote areas; too bad they did nothing to stop the expansion of The Caves.
 And I really appreciate Sups.
 Dillon and Wagenknecht championing this issue; I wish that their concerns had been as clear during the Mountain Peak appeal.